How Much Does Post-Construction Cleaning Cost in 2025?

 • Your location: Prices can vary depending on where you live and the local cost of living.

 • Supplies and equipment needed: Pros bring their own equipment, which is included in their price.
-For instance, renting a dumpster costs about $380 on average.
+In that case, you might need your construction cleanup pricing to include hauling away junk.

 • Quality of service you choose: Although higher-quality services might be pricier, they ensure a thorough clean.

-• How often you need cleaning: Scheduling regular cleanings can help you manage costs over time.
+• Cleaning frequency: Scheduling regular cleanings can help you manage costs over time.

 Type of Cleaning